exorstudios/riftbreaker-wiki/docs/misc/multiplayer-quick-information.md

 Place the new game mode picture in the folder `\materials\textures\gui\menu\biomes_prev`, use the same filename as in the material file.

 {: .highlight }
-A picture dimension of 710x150 is recommended.
+A picture dimension of 710x150 is recommended

 ## Multiplayer slider settings